Lead

 Lead Supply Chain: From Mine to Market

-Global Lead production is led by China, followed by Australia.
+Global Lead production is led by China, which accounts for approximately 45% of world output, followed by Australia.
 The full list of major producing nations includes China, Australia, United States, Peru, Mexico.
-This geographic concentration means that political instability, regulatory changes, or natural disasters in key producing regions can have outsized impacts on global supply availability and pricing.
+This geographic concentration means that disruptions in key producing regions can have outsized impacts on global supply and pricing.

 Processing and Intermediate Products